CARTAvis/carta-controller/docs/src/step_by_step.rst

 .. note::

-    Let's Encrypt only issues certificates for publically resolvable domain names, so make sure that you have configured DNS appropriately before this point, and that Nginx is already running.
+    Let's Encrypt only issues certificates for publically resolvable domain names, so make sure that you have configured DNS appropriately before this point, and that Nginx is already running and serving its default index page over HTTP.

 .. tabs::